 To make the right call, start by checking the refrigerant used in your A/C. Units that were made after 2010 are likely to contain a different type of refrigerant so repairs can still be economical.
 Manufacturers switched to R-410a around this time to comply with the regulations.
 However, prior to 2010, R-22 enjoyed its status as the industry standard.
 Knowing the type of coolant circulating in your system will help you make the right decision for yourself and your loved ones.

 Age trumps performance in this situation.
 Even if the air conditioner is continuing to perform well, the fact that a vital component will soon be unavailable creates some anxiety.
 The unit will falter sooner or later.
 Owners will have to prepare for this eventuality.
-Since the R22 refrigerant will be out of reach by 2020, saving for a replacement should begin as soon as possible.
+Since the R22 refrigerant will be more difficult to access by 2020 and beyond, saving for a replacement should begin as soon as possible.

 This article will provide a few of the strategies that may be utilized to know the kind of refrigerant inside the existing cooling system.
 We will also discuss some essential details about the R-22 phase-out.